criscan/LBPA_r/README.md

 SPRtarget= management objective as B0 fraction.

 Once the model is installed, The model can be run as LBPA_fits("filename.xlsx").
+An example of a data-file was added and can be downloaded before package installation.
 After running, four csv files are produced: model parameters, model variables, likelihood components values, and per recruits analysis

 For any question: cristian.canales.r@pucv.cl